Skip to main content

 Phone 667-234-8725

-Sleeve Gastrectomy in Baltimore, Maryland
+Sleeve Gastrectomy Near Baltimore, Maryland

 This sleeve gastrectomy procedure works in two ways.
 First, the new stomach holds a considerably smaller volume than the normal stomach and helps to significantly reduce the amount of food (and thus calories) that can be consumed.
 The surgery also affects gut hormones that control hunger, satiety, and blood sugar control.
+A successful weight loss journey requires a lifelong commitment to ongoing support and engagement before, during, and after the surgical process.

-Perhaps the greatest advantage of the gastric sleeve lies in the fact that it does not involve any bypass of the intestinal tract avoiding the chance of intestinal obstruction.
+Perhaps the greatest advantage of the gastric sleeve lies in the fact that it does not involve any bypass of the intestinal tract, avoiding the chance of intestinal obstruction.
 It also makes it a suitable form of surgery for patients who previously had bowel resection or are already suffering from Crohn’s disease and a variety of other conditions that would place them at high risk for surgery involving intestinal bypass.

 Gastric Sleeve Surgery in Baltimore, Maryland